-Email is the *&#^$% bane of the meetings, event, and association industries.
+Email is the *&#^$% bane of the meetings, events, and association industries.
 I shit you not.
 It is so bleeping annoying that I used one swear and two implied swears in my opening paragraph.
-Email is also one of the best business tools out there so get used to it Mary Sunshine, stop complaining, and just learn to deal with it.
-Here are some of the ways that I have found to keep me sane.
+Email is also one of the best business tools out there, so get used to it, Mary Sunshine, stop complaining, and just learn to deal with it.
+Here are some ways I have found to keep me sane.

 Get Your Team off of Email

-Teams need to communicate, email is not an effective way to communicate.
+Teams need to communicate, and email is not an effective way to do so.
 We use Slack.
-It is like instant messaging on Steroids… Upload files, group chats, private messages… So much quicker and easier and it frees email up for clients and vendors.
+It is like instant messaging on Steroids… Upload files, group chats, private messages… It is so much quicker and easier and it frees email up for clients and vendors.
 Oh, and with clients…if they use Slack, they can get their own channel and be in on the fun.
-Slack is also really effective when you are on site for a meeting or conference.
-Bob down at the registration desk forgot the login to the reg system… Bam… Send it without giving the password away over the walkie talkies and much faster than email.
-Here, Watch the video because it reminds me of Camp PlannerWire before we got Slack.
+Slack is also really practical when you are on-site for a meeting or conference.
+Bob, down at the registration desk, forgot the login to the reg system… Bam… Send it without giving the password away over the walkie-talkies and much faster than email.
+Watch the video here because it reminds me of Camp PlannerWire before we got Slack.

 Set Email Times and Stick to Them

-This is not a fancy high priced consulting firm “check email once in the morning and once in the afternoon and never look at emails during the rest of the day” advice because that is total BS for dip-wads that are not in the event or association industries.
+This is not a fancy high-priced consulting firm: “check email once in the morning and once in the afternoon and never look at emails during the rest of the day” advice because that is total BS for dip-wads that are not in the event or association industries.
 This is just a dose of reality.
 I check email at the top of the hour by looking at subject lines.
-Emails that need an immediate response get it, others wait until I am a little less busy… If now is less busy, I respond right away.
-I do not check email while I am doing something else because then the something else gets screwed up and that causes someone else’s day to get messed up.
+Emails that need an immediate response get it; others wait until I am a little less busy… If now is less busy, I respond right away.
+I do not check email while I am doing something else because then something else gets screwed up, and that causes someone else’s day to get messed up.
 Don’t be the guy or gal that screws up someone else’s day because you were checking email.

-I am not talking about your out of office messages that tell your adoring clients and your mom that you are off in Tahiti sipping margs with the Queen of Sheeba while the pool-boy fetches snacks.
-Those are actually useful.
-What I am talking about are those idiots that have autoresponders that say “I only respond to emails between 3 and 5 on the third Tuesday of the month during total eclipses”… That guy is an ass.
-Got one of those this morning.
-Just about puked.
+I am not talking about your out-of-office messages that tell your adoring clients and your mom that you are off in Tahiti sipping margs with the Queen of Sheeba while the pool boy fetches snacks.
+Those are useful.
+What I am talking about are those idiots that have autoresponders that say, “I only respond to emails between 3 and 5 on the third Tuesday of the month during total eclipses.”… That guy is an ass.
+I got one of those this morning.
+I just about puked.
 If this is you, stop.
 We beg you… and then we laugh at you.